Video Editing Glossary

 FPS is an abbreviation that stands for "frames per second".
 A higher fps value means that more frames are being included per second.
 The more frames, the better your video's image quality will be.
 For ex: when a video is 30 fps that means for every second of video that plays, 30 images are being shown.
 FPS can have a big impact on your video quality (along with resolution and compression options).

-Knockouts refer to a portion of an image that has been removed in order to reveal another image underneath it (or to create an empty space within the image).
+Knockouts refer to a portion of an image that has been removed to reveal another image underneath it (or to create an empty space within the picture).

 Opacity is the measure of how solid an image is.
 At 100% "opacity" a video image or stream is considered fully opaque; at 0% an image becomes completely invisible.
 Opacity is often associated with fades, transitions and other visual effects that involve superimposing or gradual in/out (begin/end) points.